msavin/SteveJobs/README.md

 ### The Simple Jobs Queue That Just Works

-Run scheduled tasks effortlessly with Steve Jobs, the simple jobs queue made just for Meteor.
-With tight MongoDB integration and fibers-based timing functions, using this package is quick and effortless.
+Run scheduled tasks with Steve Jobs, the simple jobs queue made just for Meteor.
+With tight MongoDB integration and fibers-based timing functions, this package is reliable, quick and effortless.

  - Jobs runs on one server at a time
  - Jobs runs predictably and consecutively